Supply Chain Sustainability Reporting with Python

 Add Unit of Measure Conversions

-The next step is to convert the quantities ordered into weight (kg).
+The next step is to convert the ordered quantities to weight (kg).

 Net Weight vs. Total Weight